How do you create a digital magazine from scratch?

 There are plenty of websites that connect you to remote designers.
 These are great because they give you access to a global pool of talent:

 - Behance: Search through the portfolios of thousands of designers and post a job to get applications.

 You might have to go through a few designers or agencies before finding the one that matches your vision and market.
-Here at Foundr, we went through two designers before landing on the amazing one we have now, Karan Jain of MagFirst.
+Here at Foundr, we went through two designers before landing one designer we work well with.

 To find the right designer, always have a trial period or a test project.
 It could be as simple as having them create a short PDF based on a checklist.

 The quality of the designer’s work is just as important as the speed with which they create it.
 Equally important is the relationship that you have with the designer.
 Do you jell with them?
 Do your working styles meld nicely?

 In the end, you need to pick a designer you can trust.
 There is nothing that bothers creatives more than when clients micromanage their work.
 Many designers will drop clients that do not give them enough creative control.